What is a Pinched Nerve?

 Pinched Nerve in Lower Back

-When your sciatic nerve in the back is pinched by a disc protrusion, arthritic spur or swelling from a ligament injury you are likely to experience referred leg pain.
-This is commonly known as sciatica.
+When your sciatic nerve pinches in the back by a disc protrusion, arthritic spur or swelling from a ligament injury, you are likely to experience referred leg pain.
+This sciatic nerve pinch is commonly known as sciatica.

 All of your normal nerve function can be affected by a pinched nerve.